 The Reconnection Phase

-The final phase of trauma recovery is the reconnection phase.
+The third phase of trauma recovery is the reconnection phase.
 During this phase, the survivor begins to reconnect with the world around them.
 This can involve building new relationships, rediscovering old interests, and finding new meaning and purpose in life.
 The survivor has gained the tools and skills they need to manage their symptoms and live a fulfilling life.
 The goal of this phase is to help the survivor move forward in their life in a positive and meaningful way.
 While recovery is never complete, this phase marks a significant milestone in the healing process.

 Summary